 4. Malware and Viruses

-Viruses, trojan horses, and other malware can find their way into your website even via third parties that are normally safe.
-You can download them unknowingly with a theme or plugin, or they can slip in through a chink in your firewall’s armor.
-Having backup files means that you’ll be prepared just in case your site starts acting mysteriously weird.
+Viruses, trojan horses, and other malware can find their way into your website through many different avenues, even via third party sites that are normally safe.
+You can download them unknowingly with a theme or plugin, or they can slip in through a crack in your firewall’s armor.
+Having backup files means that you’ll be prepared just in case your site starts acting strange.

 5. Employee Errors